elixir-sqlite/sqlite_ecto2/docs/sqlite.ectos-pseudo-returning-clause.md

 ## Approach Three (and Solution):  Triggers

 [Triggers](https://www.sqlite.org/lang_createtrigger.html) are SQL database operations which can be automatically performed when a specified event occurs -- such as an insert, update, or delete on a particular table.
 Triggers can access values from a row before or after a statement has been executed.
-The solution we use in Sqlite.Ecto to implement the returning clause is the following algorithm (English explanation follows):
+The solution we use in `sqlite_ecto2` to implement the returning clause is the following algorithm (English explanation follows):

 ```
 SAVEPOINT sp_temp;